 Historically, we have not made matching contributions into the 401(k) plan on behalf of participants.
-However in 2021, we began matching 100% of employee contributions, up to an annual maximum of \$4,000 per calendar year for each employee, and such employee contributions are immediately and fully vested.
-Company matching contributions are immediately and fully vested.
+However, in 2021, we began matching 100% of employee contributions, up to an annual maximum of \$4,000 per calendar year for each employee.
+All such employee contributions and Company matching contributions are immediately and fully vested.